 It was then that something occurred to me, kind of like a lightning bolt out of the blue.
 I looked at myself in the mirror and said,

 “I’ve got to learn how to keep dying.”

 Now, before you flip out, the phrase “I’ve got to learn how to keep dying” is a metaphor for the fact that we have to let old parts of ourselves die to embrace the new parts of ourselves.

 Maybe Finding Joe can phrase it better:

-And there I was in the mirror reminding myself to learn how to keep dying.
+And with that in mind, there I was in the mirror reminding myself to keep dying.

 I was out of excuses to keep such a stranglehold on the past I have survived.

-I realized that, in a way, that torn up old make-up bag was a metaphor for myself, trying desperately to carry things I shouldn’t be carrying; battered, tattered and doing its level best to put up a good front to hide the inside which had seen too many traumas, too many mistakes and too many hurtful things that had caked themselves to my insides, covering it all until none of its original surface was recognizable, even to myself.
+I realized that, in a way, that torn up old make-up bag was a metaphor for myself.
+Me trying desperately to carry things I shouldn’t be carrying.
+Me battered, tattered and doing my level best to put up a good front to hide the inside which had seen too many traumas, too many mistakes and too many hurtful things.
+Me dying to let go of all of the things that had caked themselves to my insides until I was recognizable, even to myself.